pxsa/Digital-Biomarkers/README.md

 # Anxiety Detection Using Digital Biomarkers and Machine Learning

 ## 📌 Abstract
 This study explores the relationship between **digital biomarkers** (e.g., hormonal levels, heart rate variability, and sleep patterns) and anxiety disorders using machine learning algorithms.
-By analyzing clinical and biological data from patients, models such as **SVM**, **Random Forest**, and **Neural Networks** achieved over **85% accuracy** in distinguishing individuals with anxiety from healthy controls.
 The research highlights the potential of integrating AI and molecular data for early diagnosis and personalized treatment of anxiety.

 ---